rotheconrad/00_in-situ_GeneCoverage/README.md

 prodigal -i genomic_fasta.fna -o my.genes -a my.proteins.faa
 ```

-*We only care about the my.proteins.faa file for the purpose of this pipeline.*
+*We only care about the my.proteins.faa file for the purpose of this pipeline but it can also be handy to use the -f and -d flags at the same time to generate additional file types for use later.*

 ## Step 03: Calculate ANIr and Coverage.